 Setting A Classpath For The Java Compiler

 Once you have done this press OK on the windows to close them all and reopen the command line prompt and type in javac.
-Below is a screenshot of what happens when we do this on my Windows7 system after adding the classpath.
+Below is a screenshot of what happens when we do this on my Windows 10 system after adding the classpath.
 As you can see the javac command now brings up a list of options showing it is now on our classpath and can be used to compile our Java programs.
 If this doesn't work for you just recheck the steps above for setting the classpath and try again.

 Are We Going To Use An Integrated Development Environment?
 (IDE)